 Wilderness EMS Summit – Carolina Wilderness EMS Externship

 The Summit is a Western Piedmont Community College (WPCC)-supported EMS Continuing Medical Education (CME) conference attracting EMS personnel from throughout the southeast.
 During the 2-day experience EMS students learn critical wilderness EMS (WEMS) and extended medical care skills.
 The Carolina WEMS Externs serve as faculty, sharing skills they have learned during their Extern month.
-The primary target audience for the Summit are ALS EMS providers who need WEMS skills for their field medical care, with particular emphasis on paramedics and EMS Fellow physicians.
-Many other provider types have found this training rewarding as well.
+The primary target audience for the Summit are ALS EMS providers who need WEMS skills for their field medical care, with particular emphasis on EMTs, paramedics, and wilderness EMS physicians.
+Many other provider types have found this training rewarding as well, and BLS providers are welcome to enroll.
 The 2020 Summit will be held Sept 19-20.

 While the Summit does contain elements of technical rescue, the key emphasis of this training is the delivery of medical care in the technical rescue environment.
 This emphasis on training the WEMS elements of a technical rescue team provides a unique training experience for students interested in serving as EMS personnel on a more generalized rescue team.
 Students will earn up to 16 hours of EMS continuing education credit.